ans-group/docs.ukfast.co.uk/source/network/load-balancers/components/access-controls.md

 ![Saving Access Controls](../files/access_controls_3_small.png)

 Once you've finished an access control, click the `Create Access Control` button shown above to save the new access control.
-Once you've set up all the acccess controls you need, make sure you [deploy your changes](../deploying-changes.html).
+Once you've set up all the access controls you need, make sure you [deploy your changes](../deploying-changes.html).

 ## Available Conditions